Paul Woolston – Chair

 The singularly most important thing for either an individual or a whole economy is to have the best level of skill within the required fields.
 The North East Strategic Economic Plan demonstrates our requirements and we must now ensure our people have the right skills to benefit themselves and the region as a whole.

 Councillor Simon Henig – Vice Chair

-Since 2008, Simon has been Leader of Durham County Council, leading the authority into unitary status.
-He is Chair of the County Durham Partnership and Vice Chair of the Association of North East Councils.
-At national level he is lead member on the Culture, Tourism and Sport Board of the Local Government Association and a member of Labour’s National Policy Forum.
-He is a Principal Lecturer in Politics at Sunderland University and has authored several books on the subject.
+Locally, Councillor Henig is Chair of the Combined Authority, Leader of Durham County Council, Chair of the County Durham Partnership and Vice Chair of the Association of North East Councils.
+Nationally, he is a lead member on the Culture, Tourism and Sport Board of the Local Government Association and a member of Labour’s National Policy Forum.
+Councillor Henig is also Principal Lecturer in politics at Sunderland University and an accomplished author on the same subject.

 Gill Southern MBE

 As well as being Commercial Director and Co-Owner of Wessington Cryogenics, Gill is also on the Board of NOF Energy and is a long term member of the North East Chamber of Commerce.
 In 2011, Gill was awarded an MBE for her services to North East Industry.